nickbrandt/GitLab/doc/user/project/settings/index.md

 1. In the "Permanently delete project" section, select **Delete project**.
 1. Confirm the action when asked to.

-Your project, its repository and all related resources, including issues and merge requests are deleted.
+Your project, its repository, and all related resources, including issues and merge requests, are deleted.

 #### Restore a project **(PREMIUM)**